nickvazz/DRLND-P3-Collaboration-Competition/README.md

-# Udacity Deep Reinforcement Learning - Continuous Control (Project 2)
+# Udacity Deep Reinforcement Learning - Collaboration Copetition (Project 3)
 ## Introduction

-In this project, the goal is to teach an agent to move a double-jointed arm to a target location and keep it in the target location as long as possible.
-The agent has access to the environment's 33 dimensional state, which consists of position, rotation, velocity, and angular velocities of the arm.
-Each of these 33 dimensional states takes on continuous values.
+In this project, the goal is to teach $two$ agents to move $two$ tennis rackets so that they bounce a ball over a net between them for as long as possible.
+Each of the two agents has access to the environment's 8 dimensional state, which consists of the position and velocity of both the ball and racket.
+Each of these 8 dimensional states takes on continuous values for each racket agent.
 From this state, the agent learns which of four actions it should take.
-The four available actions are to control the torque of the two joints of the arm and are continuous values between [-1,1].
-The agent gets a reward of +0.1 for each step that the agent's hand is in the target location.
-The agent is thought to have solved or learned the environment when agent gets an average score of +30 over 100 consecutive episodes.
+Each agent receives a reward of +0.1 if the agent his the ball over the net.
+If the agent lets the ball his the ground or bounces it out of bounds, it receives a rewar of -0.01.
+Each agent has two continuous actions available, one for moving towards or away from the net, and one for jumping.
+The agents have solved the environment when they average a score of +0.5 over 100 consecutive episodes (where the maximum is taken over the two agents).

 ---
 ### Requirements: